vikingdata/articles/databases/snowflake/setup/snowflake_interfaces.md

         *   Log into your snowflake environment.
 If you are new, I suggest the tutorials.
         *   Click on "Data"
         *   Click on "+ Database" in the upper right hand corner.
-            Enter in "dbt_test" for the database.
+            Enter in "dbt_source" for the database.
-        *   Click on "dbt_test"
+        *   Click on "dbt_source"
         *   Click on "+ schema".
 Enter test_schema
         *   Create a user.
             Click on Admin, then User & Roles, then "+ user"